 Mon, Weds, Thurs, Fri 11-5, Sat 11-6, Sun 12-5, CLOSED Tuesdays

 Velocity Coffee is a relaxed coffee bar on the waterfront near the Maritime Center with bay views.
 The coffee shop is all golden wood and modern with home baked pastries and really well known and loved coffee in Port Townsend.
 Velocity Coffee serves Olympia Coffee Roasting Company in their shop that you can buy as well and take home.

 The Rose Theatre

-Rose Theatre is a historic movie theatre that is from 1907 screening new releases, ballet, opera & plays.
+Rose Theatre is a historic movie theatre from the 1907’s still screening new releases, ballet, opera & plays.
 There is a cafe with food & cocktails as well.
 Going to the Rose Theatre is not just going to a movie it is a whole small town historic experience.
-Before the movie one of the staff members comes up and reads off pertinent information and background to each movie.
+Before the movie, one of the staff members comes up and reads off pertinent information and background to each movie.
 This is different than any modern movie theater experience.

 11am-7pm movies run depending on the day and schedule.
 See the upcoming schedule here.